jrsarath/Cynide/README.md

 ### Support
 Cynide was developed by a developer for developers, so i'll try my best to support each one of the users, feel free to ask for [support here](https://github.com/jrsarath/Cynide/issues/new).
 Please include a correct tag with the issue

-It would be great to get an cup of coffee :coffee: in return, if you found this project useful please consider donating a small amount [here](https://www.instamojo.com/@jrsarath), I'll be great-full to each and every donor and will mention them here as **Project Supporter**.
+It would be great to get an cup of coffee :coffee: in return, if you found this project useful please consider donating a small amount [here](https://www.instamojo.com/@jrsarath), Each and every donor will be appreciated and mentioned as **Project Supporter**.
 Thanks
 ### Supporters
 In Progress
 ### Disclaimer